[Article written in June 2016, using the outcome of the Brexit vote to drive home a point for us all.]

 pasty.

 I would have said to him "David" (no, not Dave) "just be yourself, for goodness sake, and speak the truth: say what you feel.
 If you have a vision, say so, and don't dump it.
 And if you make a mistake, or don't know, or change your point of view, just let us know, and explain if necessary.
 But whatever you do, don't avoid the questions.
 Stop listening to advisors.
 Don't try to be a man of the people because you're not, and for goodness sake, don't lie about things.
-We don't want a friend to lead us, so just be happy in who you are."Â But what do I know?
+We don't want a friend to lead us, so just be happy in who you are."

 A lesson from Boris: how being liked wins the day

 So why did everyone on the Brexit side rejoice when Boris joined them?
 Well, he just has this knack of being liked.
 Many people find him to be a character, an entertainer, a welcome relief from all the deliberate blandness of those around him.
-As far as I can see, that's about it, so I apologise if I missed something.
+As far as I can see, that's about it, so I apologize if I missed something.

 It may be that winning this "Independence day" is his finest hour.
 I hope so because it won't be a happy occasion if he actually makes it to prime minister.
 I'm OK with him stumbling around the world stage, glad handing other leaders, if that's what he wants, but for goodness sake, the idea of him actually making any decisions frightens the life out of me.
 Again, I'm not being political here (honestly), I'm just making the point that I don't think there was much about force of argument or personal competence – or even trust – that played a part in his campaign success.